ethrlrnr/pc-toolbox/README.md

 -Example: GCP <--> GO-DEV-Patriots-12 [level 2] <--> GO-DEV-Patriots-12 [Level 3] <--> GO-DEV-Patriots-12 [Level 4] <--> tom.smith@organization.domain (SSO)
 - User (Tom Smith) is given a read-only role (GO-DEV-Patriots-12) that links up to only 1 account group (GO-DEV-Patriots-12), this 1 account group links up to the cloud account of the same name (GO-DEV-Patriots-12).

-- **Order of operation for our scripts used in a CRON job (ties into hierarchy**:
+- **Order of operation for our scripts used in a CRON job (ties into hierarchy)**:
-- 1.Level 1 - Cloud Account - Cloud account used by Prisma (no script needed, active sync).
+- Step 1.
+Level 1 - Cloud Account - Cloud account used by Prisma (no script needed, active sync).
-- 2.Level 2 - Child Cloud Account - GCP projects sync into Prisma at this level (no script needed active sync).
+- Step 2.
+Level 2 - Child Cloud Account - GCP projects sync into Prisma at this level (no script needed active sync).
-- 3.Level 3 - Account Group - Create account groups which map up to a child account (level 2) of the same GCP project name (pc-account-group-gcp-mapping-CRON-import.py).
+- Step 3.
+Level 3 - Account Group - Create account groups which map up to a child account (level 2) of the same GCP project name (pc-account-group-gcp-mapping-CRON-import.py).
-- 4.Level 4 - User Role - Create user roles which map up to a account group (level 3) of the same GCP project name (pc-user-role-gcp-mapping-CRON-import.py).
+- Step 4.
+Level 4 - User Role - Create user roles which map up to a account group (level 3) of the same GCP project name (pc-user-role-gcp-mapping-CRON-import.py).
-- 5.Level 5 - User Create or User Update - Create or update a user and ensure they are tied to only roles which represent their actual GCP projects (pc-user-create-update-CRON-import.py).
+- Step 5.
+Level 5 - User Create or User Update - Create or update a user and ensure they are tied to only roles which represent their actual GCP projects (pc-user-create-update-CRON-import.py).

 Note: If onboarding lots of users from GCP into Prisma, ensure SSO is already setup in Prisma with the proper AD group ready to go.
+SSO link from your IdP app (Azure AD etc.) must be correctly enter on Prisma Cloud SSO config under "Prisma Cloud Access SAML URL" or welcome email link will take users to the wrong place.
 ---------------------------------
 **Coming Soon to the Extended Edition**:
 - IaC scripts